rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A :index:`compile-time error` occurs if two constructors in a class are declared, and have identical signatures.

+Constructors marked with ``native`` keyword are discussed in the chapter Experimental Features (see :ref:`Native Constructors`).

 The ``throws`` mark is discussed in :ref:`Throwing Functions`, and the ``rethrows`` mark in :ref:`Rethrowing Functions`.

 .. index::
    constructor
+   class instance
    constructor declaration
-   object
-   creation
-   instance
-   instance creation
-   instance creation expression
-   expression
-   class
    keyword constructor
+   constructor declaration
+   method declaration
+   constructor
    class instance
+   creation expression
    concatenation
    conversion
-   string concatenation operator
+   access
+   keyword native
-   explicit constructor call
+   constructor
    throwing function
    rethrowing function
    throws mark
    rethrows mark
-   scope
-   compile-time error
-   access modifier
-   access
-   class instantiation
-   signature

 |